jerickjoe111/launch-school/JS210/course_topics.md

 let third = foo[2];
 ```

-You can swap two values without a buffer:
+we can swap two values without a buffer:

 ```js
 let one = 1;